zmacario/Terminator-T800/README.md

 ## Features

 - **Red-Tinted HUD**: A distinctive red overlay that mimics the visual style of the Terminator's vision.
-- **Object Detection**: Identifies and highlights objects in real-time using bounding boxes and labels.
+- **Object Segmentation and tracking**: Identifies and highlights objects in real-time.
-- **Data Analysis**: Displays various data points, such as object speed, distance, and threat level.
-- **Threat Assessment**: Classifies objects based on threat level, with different color codes.
+- **Depht Estimation**: Classifies objects based on threat level, with different color codes.
-- **Customizable Interface**: Modify the layout, colors, and data points to fit different use cases.
+- **Face Detection**: Draws a mesh over the estimated surface of the detected face.

 ## Screenshots